Co-segmentation Inspired Attention Module for Video-based Computer Vision Tasks: Introduction

-To alleviate the downsides mentioned above and to achieve localization of salient regions for the underlying task, we exploit the assumption that the sequence of frames belonging to a video often capture a set of common object(s) and interactions among them.
-Specifically, we propose to supplement the deep network with the ability to attend to the common set of salient regions between the frames and hypothesize that this may help the network to improve the performance in an end-to-end manner.
-In this regard, we propose a novel generic attention module namely "Co-Segmentation Activation Module(COSAM)" for video-based applications.
+In this work, we present a method that does not have many of these limitations.
+We exploit the assumption that the sequence of frames belonging to a video often capture a (set of) common object(s) and interactions among them.
+Specifically, we propose to supplement the deep network with the ability to attend to the common set of task-specific salient regions between frames and hypothesize that this may help the network to improve the performance in an end-to-end manner.
+In this regard, we propose a novel generic attention module namely "Co-Segmentation Inspired Attention Module (COSAM)" for video-based applications.
 In particular, our proposed COSAM module facilitates intra-video attention inspired by the co-segmentation concept (\cite{vicente2011object, li2018deep}) by leveraging correlated information in multiple frames of the same video.
-COSAM is capable of activating task-relevant object regions depending on the performed vision task.
+COSAM is capable of performing soft attention on task-specific object regions depending on the performed vision task.
 In this work, we show the application of the proposed COSAM module in three major computer vision tasks: 1) Video-based person Re-ID, 2) Video captioning, and 3) Video action classification.
 Although we (\cite{subramaniam2019co}) originally proposed the idea towards video-based person Re-ID task, in this work, we extend the application domains to demonstrate the applicability of a generic "co-segmentation based attention" in various vision tasks.

-As a general principle, we evaluate the effectiveness of the COSAM module by incorporating it into recent state-of-the-art models in these three major video-based computer vision tasks.
-We outline the contributions of the paper as follows:
+We evaluate the effectiveness of the COSAM module by incorporating it into recent state-of-the-art models in these three major video-based computer vision tasks:

 \begin{itemize} \itemsep{0.1em} \item \textit{Video-based person Re-ID: } Person re-identification (Re-ID) is the task of associating a person's image(s) among two or more camera views.
 It is posed as a fine-grained retrieval problem where the comparative scores between the query and the gallery instances are sorted to determine the best matched (top $k$) gallery instances for each query instance.
 In \cite{subramaniam2019co}, we proposed to incorporate the COSAM module into a typical video-based Re-ID pipeline (Sec. \ref{sec:videoreid_pipeline}) and demonstrated that the model performs superior to the state-of-the-arts.
 In this paper, along with \cite{subramaniam2019co}, we extend the experimental analysis to compare COSAM to the closely related non-local attention modules (\cite{wang2018non}) to compare and contrast them in terms of number of parameters, FLOPs and quantitative performance.